Highlights from the 2019 pan-Canadian statistics on regulated nurses from the Canadian Institute for Health Information (CIHI):

 Employment status of nurses in the workforce:

-Among all categories of regulated nurses, the percentage working in rural/remote regions has declined over the course of the past 5 years (2015-2019), ranging from a decrease of 0.4% to 2.1% depending on the nurse category.
+Among all categories of regulated nurses, the percentage working in rural/remote regions has declined from 9.4% to 9.0% between 2022 to 2023.

 Visit CIHI’s website for the full report, including data tables and provincial breakdowns.